MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/os/etw/customproviders (GET)**

-Returns a list of HoloLens specific ETW providers that are not registered with the system
+Returns a list of HoloLens-specific ETW providers that aren't registered with the system.

 **/api/holographic/os/services (GET)**